Russian court frees US investor Calvey from jail

 A Russian court on Thursday released U.S. investor Michael Calvey after two months in jail and placed him under house arrest until Saturday, softening his treatment in a fraud case that has rattled investors.

-MOSCOW: A Russian court released U.S. investor Michael Calvey on Thursday after two months in jail and placed him under house arrest until Saturday, softening his treatment in a fraud case that has rattled investors.
+MOSCOW: A Russian court released U.S. investor Michael Calvey on Thursday after two months in jail and placed him under house arrest, softening his treatment in a fraud case that has rattled the business community.

 Calvey, founder of the Baring Vostok private equity group, was detained in February pending a trial on embezzlement charges that he denies and that he says are being used to pressure him in a corporate dispute over control of a Russian bank.

-"Despite this corporate conflict that has led to criminal prosecution, I would like to underline what I have always said: I continue to believe in Russia's investment potential," Calvey said from a glass cage in the court.
+"Despite this corporate conflict that has led to criminal prosecution, I would like to underline what I have always said: I continue to believe in Russia's investment potential," Calvey said from a glass cage.

+Dressed casually in jeans, the Wisconsin-born 51-year-old spoke to a packed courtroom in fluent, slightly accented Russian.
+He insisted that he posed no flight risk as it was a question of "honour" for him to restore a business reputation he made over almost 30 years working in Russia.

+The court ruled to place him under house arrest until Saturday and investigators have called for the court at a hearing on Friday to extend the house arrest order until July 14.

 Several prominent officials and businessmen had lobbied for the release of Calvey and other Baring Vostok executives detained with him, and had called their pre-trial incarceration unduly harsh.